 What is Portfolio Investment

-Portfolio Investment are investments in the form of a portfolio of assets, including stocks, bonds, securities, debentures, deposits, or other financial instruments/assets.
-These investments are primarily made with an expectation that they will yield good returns or capital appreciation (i.e.) an increase in the value of investments.
+Portfolio investments are investments in a portfolio of assets, including stocks, bonds, securities, debentures, deposits, or other financial instruments/assets.
+These investments are primarily made with the expectation that they will yield good returns or capital appreciation (i.e.) an increase in the value of investments.
 Risk and returns are directly proportional (i.e.) the higher the risk, the higher the returns.

-Portfolio investments are assets that are acquired with the intention of wealth maximization or earning income/ profits out of the investment.
-This is a passive way of investment as there won’t be any direct ownership or active management of assets.
-This can be either long-term or short-term, investors choose their investments based on their risk appetite and time period (i.e.) Long term or short-term.
+Portfolio investments are assets acquired with the intention of maximizing wealth or earning income/ profits from the investment.
+This is a passive investment, as there won’t be any direct ownership or active management of assets.
+This can be either long-term or short-term; investors choose their investments based on their risk appetite and time period (i.e.) Long term or short-term.